PAUL34913/msp1-cv/README.md

 -   Portfolio landing position fixed
 -   Added portfolio footer image
 -   Removed hero image from portfolio and blog pages
--   Created a basic structure for the blog page including a video header
+-   Created a basic structure for the blog page

 **16/12/21**

 -   Fixed layout issue causing a white 1px horizontal line across the bottom of two footers when viewing on actual mobile devices.
--   Fixed
+-   Amended layout to facilitate fix.
+-   Added footer image to Blog
+-   Added video to blog

 ## Known Bugs